 - Tree roots hold soil in place, reducing erosion.

 - Shade from urban trees can cool the air up to 8oC.
-Their shade and wind protection reduces energy use.
+Their shade and wind protection reduce energy use.

 - Trees provide food, shelter, and nesting for diverse wildlife.